accelazh/accelazh.github.io/_posts/2024-05-15-Experience-In-Working-In-Large-Organization.md

     3. Verify the logic that connects every piece in the tree from goal to criteria components to pieces of code.

 18. Who is driving the related feature or project, the contact?

+19. In design review step, be EXTREMELY careful as to simplify the design.
+This absolutely maps to how we can achieve future deliveries.
+A fancy excessive design can catch you miss task days in future.

+20. Outlines for drafting an architecture doc
+    1. Key outline
+        1. Goals
+        2. Key concepts, assumptions, invariants, constraints
+        3. Key data structures, disk layout, memory layout
+        4. Key interfaces, operations
+        5. Key workflows
+        6. Diagrams
 ```

 Visioning into the future.